andrewstucki/consul-services/README.md

   consul-services [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell get         Gets a particular service help        Help about any command
+  admin       Opens the envoy admin panel for a given service. completion  Generate the autocompletion script for the specified shell get         Gets a particular service help        Help about any command